wp-plugins/sexybookmarks/readme.txt

 == Credits ==
+* Credit goes to []() for figuring out the solution to restrict the loading of scripts and styles to the plugin's admin page only
 * Credit goes to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work sitewide with a single instance of the menu
 * Credit goes to [Kieran Smith](http://www.kieransmith.net/) for finding/fixing the ever elusive "elseif" bug...
 * Credit goes to [Norman Yung](http://www.robotwithaheart.com/) for `just about` every improvement in v2.1.3